 4. Donate.
 Parent organizations do a lot to support the learning of EVERY student in the school.
 Every dollar donated is appreciated.
 No donation is too small.
 If you don't think you can make any meetings this school year, try donating an amount per kid that attends the school.

 5. Respect.
 Someone at your school has dedicated their time and resources to making sure the school dance happens or some advocacy issue improves.
 Make sure that you are respectful of that effort.
-It may not be the way you would have done it, but guess what, you can always pony up and volunteer!
+It may not be the way you would have done it, but guess what, you can always volunteer!

+How are you going to improve by 10% this school year?
 Share your thoughts in the comments!
 Also, we talk about parent-teacher partnerships A LOT on Twitter.
 Follow us or share using the hashtag: #LetsK12Better

 I'm a former teacher and former college athlete, currently working to make life more equitable for all people.
 My mission is to get parents to partner with their child's teacher.